Rapyd-Samples/rapyd-open-api-with-flutter/README.md

 # Rapyd Open API with Flutter

-Using Rapyd open API in a FLutter application
+Using Rapyd Open API in a Flutter application.

 ## How to run a sample application
 - Log in to your Rapyd account